brynne8/mariadb-documentation/sql-statements-structure/sql-statements/account-management-sql-commands/create-user/README.md

 #### Fixing a Legacy Default Anonymous Account

-On some systems, the <a undefined>mysql.db</a> table has some entries for the `''@'%'` anonymous account by default.
-Unfortunately, there is no matching entry in the <a undefined>mysql.user</a> table, which means that this anonymous account doesn't exactly exist, but it does have privileges--usually on the default `test` database created by [mysql_install_db](/clients-utilities/mysql_install_db/).
+On some systems, the [mysql.db](/sql-statements-structure/sql-statements/administrative-sql-statements/system-tables/the-mysql-database-tables/mysqldb-table/) table has some entries for the `''@'%'` anonymous account by default.
+Unfortunately, there is no matching entry in the [mysql.user](/sql-statements-structure/sql-statements/administrative-sql-statements/system-tables/the-mysql-database-tables/mysqluser-table/) table, which means that this anonymous account doesn't exactly exist, but it does have privileges--usually on the default `test` database created by [mysql_install_db](/clients-utilities/mysql_install_db/).
 These account-less privileges are a legacy that is leftover from a time when MySQL's privilege system was less advanced.

 This situation means that you will run into errors if you try to create a `''@'%'` account.
 For example: